telerik/reporting-docs/knowledge-base/how-to-retrieve-the-connection-strings-from-environment-variables.md

         }
 ```

 The first two lines just set the environment variables that contain information about the connection and provider name.
-Please note the specific colon character (:)that acts as a delimiter between the keys hierarchy.
-I used MyOracleApp_ as a prefix by which my environment variables will be filtered from the rest.
+Note the specific colon character (:)that acts as a delimiter between the keys hierarchy. **MyOracleApp_** is used as a prefix by which the environment variables will be filtered from the rest.

-The method ResolveSpecificReportingConfiguration must be called in the Startup.cs like this:
+The method **ResolveSpecificReportingConfiguration** must be called in the **Startup.cs** like this:

  ```CSharp
 // Configure dependencies for ReportsController.